Planning to travel to Africa as a backpacker? These tips for backpacking Africa will show you what to do and what to expect on your African safari.

 3. Try to slow travel – there is so much beauty to see in Africa

-There is so much beauty in Africa that it would be such a shame to just travel it through without staying to immerse yourself into it.
+There are so many beautiful landmarks in Africa that it would be such a shame to just travel it through without staying to immerse yourself into it.

 If you visit one country, try to at least spend 2 weeks in it to be able to see the biggest percentage of the country.
 I personally always prefer to stay for longer in one country instead of rushing through it.